snare/voltron/README.md

 ![voltron example LLDB](http://i.imgur.com/p3XcagJ.png)

-Any debugger command can be split off into a view:
+Any debugger command can be split off into a view and highlighted with a specified Pygments lexer:

 ![command views](http://i.imgur.com/mqptE3Z.png)